malharinamdar/DiabetesCare-AI/README.md

    `top_k` and `top_p` temperature

    Kept maximum output of `4096` tokens at a time for the assistance.
+6. **Q & A Chatbot**
+   The website hosts a Q & A Chatbot to answer queries arising by patients.
+The history of queries entered by the user are saved and displayed in the end.
+   The chatbot leverages the use of `gemini-1.5-flash` LLM Model.

 ## Deployment
 - Deploying on Streamlit Community Cloud